lacchain/gas-management/docs/How_adapt_your_Dapp.md

 Finally compile your contract.

+Additionally, you can find and example in [Storage2.sol](samples/contracts/BaseRelayRecipient.sol)

 ## How deploy a contract and send a transaction

 In order to deploy or send a transaction, an end user or application that generates and signs the transaction must add two additional parameters to the function parameters of the destination contract.
 These parameters are as follows: